What Is a QR Code Payment? Everything Businesses Need To Know

 Here is an example of how to generate a QR code for payments with Square:

-Popular QR Payment Processors
+Top QR Payment Apps

 Benefits of QR Code Payments

 - No hardware needed: The QR code takes the customer to a website for payments, so you don’t need a card swiper or POS hardware.
-This can be an advantage for those just starting out or with mobile or offsite salespeople.
+This can be an advantage for those just starting out or with mobile or off-site salespeople.

 - Faster payments: You can process payments from several customers at once since they scan the code and put in their payments themselves.